DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 You twist and twirl around the target.
 The target must make a Strength saving throw.
 A Huge or larger creature automatically succeeds.
 On a failed save, it is pushed back 5 feet, and you can immediately move into the space it just vacated without provoking opportunity attacks.

 #### Offensive Step
-Choose another creature that you can see<br> within your reach.
-The creature must make a<br> Dexterity saving throw.
-On a failed save, roll<br> two Sneak Attack dice.
-The creature takes<br> damage equal to the amount rolled.
-This<br> damage is of the same as your weapon's<br> damage.
+Choose another creature that you can see within your reach.
+The creature must make a Dexterity saving throw.
+On a failed save, roll two Sneak Attack dice.
+The creature takes damage equal to the amount rolled.
+This damage is of the same as your weapon's damage.